DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## short term goals
 - Check that Bushido tradition works :  Duels & Child Adoption
-- Check how kami_descendant trait reacts to both parents having one : random heritage, fixed based on alphabetic order ???
-Crash ?
 - paint minor clans (Moth Clan north of Falcon Clan)
 - Paint some ronin lands & Brother hood to complete the map for now
 - count for LastHopeShinsei & some monks for the monasteries